Rulli's win in Ohio will grow GOP's razor-thin majority in the US House

 Rulli, 55, defeated Democrat Michael Kripchak to fill the remainder of Republican Bill Johnson’s unexpired term.
 The two face off again Nov.
 5 for a full two-year congressional term that begins in January.

-Rulli’s single-digit victory was much closer than earlier GOP performances in Ohio's 6th District.
+Rulli’s victory by roughly 10 percentage points was much closer than earlier GOP performances in Ohio's 6th District.
 Johnson won his last four elections by more than 30 percentage points.
-Trump also carried the district by roughly 30 percentage points in 2020.
+Trump also carried the district by around 30 percentage points in 2020.
 While this was a special election held in the summer, when turnout traditionally dips, the results could offer hope for Democrats looking to be competitive this fall in Ohio and neighboring Pennsylvania.

 “We knew the polls were gong to be close, and the guy I ran against really worked.
 He’s a really hard worker,” Rulli said.
 "But this is a blue-collar district, this is Bruce Springstein, the forgotten man, ‘Joe Bag of Donuts.’
 They don’t trust the Democrats and Republicans, and they look at the individual.
 And I’m really good at retail politics.”